Hazel: Species

 Several hybrids exist, and they can occur between species in different sections of the genus, e.g. Corylus × colurnoides (C. avellana × C. colurna).
 The oldest confirmed hazel species is Corylus johnsonii found as fossils in the Ypresian-age rocks of Ferry County, Washington.

 Chilean hazel (Gevuina avellana), despite its name, is not related to this genus.

 Ecology

 At least 21 species of fungus have a mutualistic relationship with hazel.
 Lactarius pyrogalus grows almost exclusively on hazel, and hazel is one of two kinds of host for the rare Hypocreopsis rhododendri.
 Several rare species of Graphidion lichen depend on hazel trees.
 In the UK, five species of moth are specialised to feed on hazel including Parornix devoniella.
 Animals which eat hazelnuts include red deer, dormouse and red squirrel.

+Myzocallis coryli, a European species of aphid uses this genus exclusively as its host plant, and has caused major agricultural damage in Oregon to Hazel farms after its introduction to the United States.